 - 1. You will be introduced by your primary advisor (please let him/her know when he/she is expected to be at the symposium). - 2.
 You will have 30 minutes (20 min. for a PowerPoint presentation followed by 10 min. of questions). - 3.
 Introduce the project/research question with references to related works or previous research in the field.
 Clearly indicate how this project is unique. - 4.
 Using as many graphics/visual aids as possible, describe what you did and what you found/produced.
 It is important to remember that you are going to be talking to an interdisciplinary audience so you will need to try to keep the specialized language of your discipline to a minimum or spend time familiarizing the audience with the terminology and ideas that you will use. - 5.
 Present conclusion(s) clearly and identify the future developments that could follow this project; be sure to include weaknesses and strengths of the project. - 6.
 Required slide content: - Indication at the outset of student name, research mentor, project title, sponsoring department, and J. N. Andrews Honors Program - Logo of funding agency if applicable/indication of Undergraduate Research Scholarship Award if applicable (placed where advisor deems best suited) - Institutional Review Board approval number (if applicable) - Clear indication of research question(s), goals, methods, results, conclusions, suggestions for further research - Definitions of crucial terms, articulation of underlying assumptions (if applicable) - Illustrations if warranted by the topic area - Utilization of PowerPoint slide area in a way that is professional, readable, clear, uncluttered, and logical (good management of text within allotted space) - Non-existent grammar and spelling errors - Organization of the slide order into a natural and logical progression of ideas and information - Inclusion of a bibliography - Inclusion of an acknowledgements slide - 7.
 Two-three weeks prior to the Thesis Symposium, provide the Honors Office with a 100-word abstract of the project; this abstract will appear in the Thesis Symposium Program.
 Students may use the abstract from the poster session or resubmit based on updated results. - 8.
-Provide a handout for the audience (due in the Honors Office one week before your presentation) of no more than one page front and back that includes an abstract of your research, a brief outline of your presentation, and a selected annotated bibliography.
+At the time of the Thesis Symposium, you will be evaluated on the quality of your PowerPoint presentation, the clarity of your oral delivery, and the quality of your handout.

-- 9. At the time of the Thesis Symposium, you will be evaluated on the quality of your PowerPoint presentation, the clarity of your oral delivery, and the quality of your handout. - 10.
-In planning your participation in the Honors Thesis Symposium, please remember that you are expected to stay and listen to all the projects scheduled for your session and to attend the entire Thesis Symposium as scheduled.
+9. In planning your participation in the Honors Thesis Symposium, please remember that you are expected to stay and listen to all the projects scheduled for your session and to attend the entire Thesis Symposium as scheduled.